Dan-Eli/geo_sim_processing/README.md

 ![figure6a](/image/Figure6-abc.png "Figure 6abc")

      Figure 6a: Original contour            Figure 6b: Classic Douglas-Peucker     Figure 6c: Improved Douglas-Peucker

 ## Usage

 Simplify is a processing script dicoverable in the QGIS Processing Tool Box under Geo Simplification

-**Input layer**: The Line String or Polygon layer to simplify
+**Input layer**: The Line String or Polyg on layer to simplify

-**Tolerance**: The tolerance in ground unit used by the Douglas-Peucker algorithm
+**Tolerance**: The tole rance in ground unit used by the Douglas-Peucker algorithm

 **Simplified**: The simplified Line String or Polygon Layer